nfdi4objects/n4o-graph-importer/README.md

 ### GET /collection/:id/remove

-Get latest remove log of a collection.
+Get latest remove log of a collection. *Not implemented yet!*

-### GET /terminology

-Return the list of registered terminology metadata.

-### GET /terminology/:id

-Return metadata of a registered terminology.

-### PUT /terminology/:id

-Add or update metadata of a registered terminology from BARTOC.

-### POST /terminology/:id/receive

-Receive terminology data.

-### GET /terminology/:id/receive

-Get latest receive log of a terminology.

 ## Configuration